 - 7. Major home occupation in accordance with Section 6100. - 8.
-A detached accessory residential unit in accordance with Section 6200. - 9.
+A detached accessory dwelling unit if in accordance with Section 6200. - 9.
 Bed and breakfast with up to three (3) bedrooms for guests when in accordance with Section 6300 and when accessory to and within an owner-occupied single-family dwelling. - 10.
 Boarding house for up to six (6) people when accessory to and within an owner-occupied single-family dwelling. - 11.
-Tennis court, paddle tennis court, swimming pool, or other recreational facilities for private use located in the area between the principal building and a public street. - 12.
-Group day care home by a resident occupant. - 13.
-A day care center provided that: - d. such use shall be accessory to a public or semi-public use, - e. the lot shall contain at least two acres and have frontage of at least 150 feet, and - f. no play equipment shall be located in any required front or side yard setback. - 14.
+Tennis court, paddle tennis court, swimming pool, or other recreational facilities for private use located in the area between the principal building and a public street. - 12. << Reserved for future use >> - 13.
+A day care center licensed by the Office of Early Childhood provided that: - a.
+Such use shall be accessory to a public or semi-public use, - b.
+The lot shall contain at least two acres and have frontage of at least 150 feet, and - c.
+No play equipment shall be located in any required front or side yard setback. - 14.
 Energy producing wind facility in accordance with Section 9700. - 15.
-Boathouses or permanent docks provided that all docks and boathouses shall be exempt from the requirement to measure yard setbacks from the edge of lakes or ponds.
+Boathouses or permanent docks provided that all docks and boathouses shall be exempt from the requirement to measure yard setbacks from the edge of lakes or ponds. - 16.
+Special events accessory to a Camp / Resort in accordance with Section 6640.